 But let's go back to Zolgensma.
 Novartis said it built the cost of the drug on a "value-based pricing model" (value-based pricing model), ensuring a 50% reduction on current spending averages for the treatment of SMA, including the cost for a ten-year therapy for chronic SMA, around $ 4 million.
 The only alternative drug in use, Biogen's Spinraza, costs $ 750.000 for the first year, and 375.000 for the following years.
 While some financial analysts insinuate that the price set by Novartis could become a reference price for other genetic therapies currently in development.

 What Novartis doesn't say.
 And 'that Zolgensma, whose sale provides a profit of 2,4 billion dollars a year, is the result of research initially funded by the marathon of Telethon in France.
 In this case, from a laboratory non-profit created on purpose, Genethon, who has worked for years in the field of spinal muscular atrophy that paralyzes the muscles and respiratory system of children, with an investment of between 12 and 15 million Euros collected with the TV marathon.
-The team of scientists had discovered that the injection of a certain "viral vector" could correct the defective gene.
+The group of scientists had discovered that the injection of a certain "viral vector" could correct the defective gene.
 In March 2018, Genethon sold its patent to start up American AveXis, which already had Zolgensma in its research portfolio, for 15 million dollars.
 The following month, AveXis was bought by the giant Novartis for $ 8,7 billion.
 This means that Novartis has introduced into the American market, and to follow in the European and Japanese market, a therapy which is the result of research financed by citizens' donations.

 Philosophy to shape the price of drugs.
 As Gilead Sciences had already successfully experimented, in 2013, with the innovative drug Sofosbuvir against hepatitis C (discovered by the biotech Pharmasset then acquired), launched in the USA at the prohibitive cost of $ 82.000 for a 12-week therapy, and in Italy at a cost of 68.000 Euros, Novartis completely separated the price of the drug from the cost of its development.
 If governments and international agencies such as the WHO accept the philosophy of basing the price of drugs on their intrinsic value, this will mean that life-saving drugs will end up costing more than others.
 So yes, the public health budgets will really be in danger.